How to guide a vision-impaired person

 Introduce yourself

-Approach the person (if it's a stranger) and ask if they would like you to guide them.
+Approach the person (if it's a stranger) and ask if they'd like you to guide them.

-If they say yes, ask how they would like to be guided and where they want to go.
+If they say they would then simply ask how they'd like to be guided and where they're going.

 Let them hold your arm

-Do not grab their arm to guide them, but ask if they would like to hold your arm or shoulder.
+Rather than grab their arm to guide them, ask if they'd like to hold your arm or shoulder.

 Look out for hazards

-Tell them if you're approaching any obstacles, such as kerbs and steps, and explain where they are.
+Tell them when you approach any obstacles, such as kerbs and steps, and explain where they are.

 Help them to sit down